One of the most appealing things with McMyAdmin is how quick and intuitive it can be to get a Minecraft server started.

-We’ll go over each of the configuration options more in the Configuring Your McMyAdmin article, so for now we’re just going to create a quick and easy server that will play like the standard Minecraft game.
-We’ll need to set the Game Settings, the Server Settings, and the Features of the server before it can launch.
+We'll go over each of the configuration options more in the Configuring Your McMyAdmin article, so for now, we're just going to create a quick and easy service that will play like the standard Minecraft game.
+We'll need to set the Game Settings, the Server Settings, and the server's Features before it can launch.

 Game Mode: Survival

 Game Difficulty: Normal

 Enable Monsters: Yes